wzxiao1217/wzxiao1217.github.io/_pages/cv.md

 ## Education
 * Candidate for B.Eng. in Biomedical Engineering, Shanghai Jiao Tong University, 2022(expected)
   * GPA: 91/100; Rank: 2/72
-  * Selected courses:
-    * Advanced Medical Imaging and Intelligent Navigation(A+)
-    * Artificial Intelligence and Medical Engineering (A), Machine Learning for Biomedical Signal Processing(A), Biomedical Image Processing (A+), Mechanisms and Control of Medical Robotics (A)
+  * Selected courses:  Advanced Medical Imaging and Intelligent Navigation(A+), Artificial Intelligence and Medical Engineering (A), Machine Learning for Biomedical Signal Processing(A), Biomedical Image Processing (A+), Mechanisms and Control of Medical Robotics (A)

 Work experience
 ======